CoAxLab/pycombat/README.md

   - X: The matrix of effects of interest to keep, with dimensions [observations x features_interest]
   - C: The matrix of covariates to remove, with dimensions [observations x features_covariates]

 ***Important:***  If you have effects of interest or covariates that involve categorical features, make sure that you drop the first level of these categories when building the independent matrices, otherwise they would be singular.
-You can easily accomplished this using the pandas and **pd.get_dummies** with the option *drop_first* checked.
+You can easily accomplished this using pandas and **pd.get_dummies** with the option *drop_first* checked.

 After fitting the data, you can adjust it by calling the **trasnform** method: